SuperGawp/EcoExplorers/README.md

 ```
 npm install -g expo-cli
 ```
-3. Create Project: Use Expo CLI to create a new project by running expo init ecoexplorers.
-4. Navigate to Project Folder: Move into the project folder using
+3. Navigate to Project Folder: Move into the project folder using
 ```
-cd ecoexplorers
+cd EcoExplorers
 ```
-5. Open package.json File: Using a code editor, open the package.json file located in the root folder of your project.
+4. Open package.json File: Using a code editor, open the package.json file located in the root folder of your project.
-6. Copy Dependencies: Copy the dependencies section provided below:
+5. Copy Dependencies: Copy the dependencies section provided below:
 ```
 "dependencies": {
     "@react-navigation/native": "^6.1.9",